2023-2024 ANNUAL REPORT

 Regional Leaders

 BCNU activists are committed to advancing members' interests in their workplaces and their communities.
 Their leadership is critical for defending our health-care system and advancing our professional voice.
-But it's challenging work.
-What keeps them going?
-We asked our regional council members to tell us how they remain unstoppable.
+It's challenging work, and success depends on bringing members together to achieve more united than they ever could alone.
+We asked our regional council members to tell us what embracing collective power means to them.

 headshot